- Small Business Marketing

 Pros of a Marketing Agency

 - Less costly and risky.
-An agency will almost always cost less, because an agency doesn’t require you to absorb the costs of benefits, taxes, and more.
+A digital marketing agency will almost always cost less, because an agency doesn’t require you to absorb the costs of benefits, taxes, and more.
 Plus, hiring full-time creates a lot more risk to the business than working with an outside partner.

 - Less hands-on management needed.
 An agency will often require less of your time than managing someone full-time.
 This is especially true versus hiring a junior marketer, which is what many small businesses' budgets can afford.
 As long as the agency’s model and team is a good fit for your business, they should be able to operate with a good degree of autonomy.